andrew-d/bbuild/README.md

 This repository contains `bbuild` a pseudo-package manager that is designed to help with building statically-linked binaries of various tools.
-It's an extension of the work that I started over in my [static-binaries][1] repository, except as a proper tool rather than a bunch of shell scripts.
+It's an extension of the work that I started over in my [static-binaries][sb] repository, except as a proper tool rather than a bunch of shell scripts.